University Guidelines for Dependents/Companions/Guests on University-Sponsored International Travel

 Dependents/Companions may not drive on behalf of the University.
 Dependents/Companions who wish to drive while they are overseas should insure that they have made arrangements to have the necessary driver’s license valid in the country abroad and purchase appropriate auto insurance.

 The primary responsibility of the SCU sponsoring department and/or education abroad program is to advise and support students participating on its programs and participate in coordination for the program leader.
 Additional arrangements to accommodate Program Leaders’ Dependent and Companions may not be possible.
-If the participation of a dependent or companion results in the on-site program leader needed additional arrangements to accommodate them, the on-site program leader may need to book his/her own housing if the program housing will not meet family needs, for example.
+If the participation of a dependent or companion results in the on-site program leader needed additional arrangements to accommodate them, the on-site program leader may need to book their own housing if the program housing will not meet family needs, for example.

 Communication to students/participants about approved accompanying dependent/companion